nooraovo/nooraovo.github.io/_publications/2024/pub1.md

 # pub_date:       "2024"

 abstract: >-
-  We study benign overfitting in single-head attention, the core of Transformers.
-We show that under certain conditions, the model can fit noisy training data and still generalize well, even after just two steps of gradient descent.
-Our results highlight the key role of the signal-to-noise ratio in enabling this behavior.
+  We study benign overfitting in two-layer ReLU CNNs with all layers trained, going beyond prior work that fixes the output layer.
+We show that the output layer's initialization scale crucially affects training dynamics and generalization.
+Our analysis provides sharp conditions under which benign overfitting occurs, supported by matching bounds and experiments.
 cover:          /assets/images/covers/initializationmatters.JPG
 authors:
   - Shuning Shang